iv-org/documentation/docs/Installation.md

 Note: This compose is made for a true "production" setup, where Invidious is behind a reverse proxy.
 If you prefer to directly access Invidious, replace `127.0.0.1:3000:3000` with `3000:3000` under the `ports:` section.

-> The environment variable `POSTGRES_USER` cannot be changed.
-The SQL config files that run the initial database migrations are hard-coded with the username `kemal`.
+**The environment variable `POSTGRES_USER` cannot be changed.
+The SQL config files that run the initial database migrations are hard-coded with the username `kemal`.**
-{.is-warning}

 ### Docker-compose method (development)